JWST Guide Stars

 Guide star acquisition failures

-Occasionally, a visit is skipped or unsuccessful because the guide star could not be acquired.
+If a visit is skipped or unsuccessful because the guide star could not be acquired, then the principal investigator is generally notified via email.
 This can happen for several reasons, including:

 Users may wish to request a repeat of the failed visit.
 These requests typically must be submitted within 90 days.
 See Policies for the Telescope Time Review Board for details.